 Acta Paediatrica (2013)

-In this paper we examine the barriers and the facilitating factors for seeking treatment for childhood diarrhoea, and to determine the main causes for delay in seeking treatment.
-Data from Indian Demographic and Health survey 2005-06 (NFHS-III) were used.
-Mothers were asked whether i) their children (<5-years) had suffered from diarrhoea during the 2 weeks preceding the survey, ii) if treatment was sought, and iii) number of days waited to seek treatment after the diarrhoea had started.
+In this paper, we examine the barriers and the facilitating factors for seeking treatment for childhood diarrhoea and to determine the main causes for delay in seeking treatment.
+Data from Indian Demographic and Health Survey 2005-06 (NFHS-III) were used.
+Mothers were asked whether i) their children (<5-years) had suffered from diarrhoea during the 2 weeks preceding the survey, ii) if treatment was sought, and iii) the number of days waited to seek treatment after the diarrhoea had started.
 Multivariate logistic regression analysis was performed to find the determinants of seeking treatment at the health facility and the factors responsible for the 'delay' in seeking advice/treatment.

 [go to text"]

 Why does child malnutrition persist in India?
 This column argues that the reason is not limited to poverty or inadequate access to food but that a lack of knowledge about healthy nutrition plays a vital role.